Shuttle–UM: Early 2010s

-Shuttle–UM saw its first expansion with the introduction of its UM Shuttle service for the University of Maryland, Baltimore campus which strictly serves the surrounding Baltimore areas near campus.
-President Jay Perman reached an agreement with UMD to answer requests of the UMB community to obtain a shuttle service within campus.
-In August 2012, UM Shuttle officially launched and began to transport staff, faculty, and other members of the UMB community with three distinct routes.
-The vehicles for these routes are operated in Baltimore but housed in the Paint Branch facility and driven by UMD employees.
-Like Shuttle–UM, university ID's grant access to riding the shuttles for UMB.
+Annual ridership reached 3 million for the first time during the 2011–2012 academic year.
+In 2012, the construction of a brand new facility was completed on Paint Branch Drive adjacent to the XFINITY Center, which fit into DOTS' mission and goal to become sustainable.
+The Paint Branch facility features sustainable design elements including a green roof and geothermal climate control.
+Its construction allowed for the consolidation of various facilities previously spread across multiple locations.
+In August 2012, operations extended to the University of Maryland, Baltimore (UMB), and featured three routes designed to support campus mobility.
+These routes, which required a valid university ID, were operated and maintained by the main campus Department of Transportation Services in Baltimore, with primary fleet support based at the Paint Branch facility.

 Fares

 Shuttle–UM and UM Shuttle are complimentary services via paid student fees and UMD's Student Affairs' funds.
 Additionally, living complexes and businesses pay the organization to run the service in their area, which allow riders to ride by just showing drivers a university ID, not limited to University of Maryland System schools.
 Residents of College Park were granted access to Shuttle–UM's services via a program approved by city council in 2010, which granted residents passes to show drivers.
 In September 2012, the city of Greenbelt passed a similar program to that of College Park allowing passes for its residents to use Shuttle–UM's services.